KhartesViewer/scroll2zarr/README.md

-multi-resolution OME-Zarr data stores, as well as single high-resolution zarr data stores, are located in directories that by convention end with a `.zarr` suffix.
+multi-resolution OME-Zarr data stores, as well as single high-resolution zarr data stores, are both located in directories that by convention end with a `.zarr` suffix.
 One way to see whether a `.zarr` directory contains a single data volume, or a set of multi-resolution data volumes, is to go into the directory.

-If you see a file named `.zarray`, then that directory contains a single data volume.
+If inside the directory you see a file named `.zarray`, then that directory contains a single data volume.

-If you see files name `.zattrs` and `.zgroup`, then the directory probably contains OME-Zarr data.
+If you see files named `.zattrs` and `.zgroup`, then the directory probably contains OME-Zarr data.

-To find the high-resolution zarr data volume in an OME-Zarr directory, go into that directory and look for the sub-directory named `0`.
+If you have an OME-Zarr directory, but all you want is the high-resolution zarr data volume, go into the OME-Zarr directory and look for the sub-directory named `0`.
 Although the name of the `0` directory does not end in the conventional `.zarr`, it is in fact a zarr data store, containing the high-resolution zarr data.